 The Guardian (Editorial 08/06/19) quoted this from Marilynne Robinson’s essay,

 This philosophy enquiry into the meaning of life obviously needs to incorporate all aspects of human experience.
 It needs to be as scientifically based as possible, as well as informed by post-modernism’s relativism.
 We know that we cannot define “Reality”, that our perception and understanding is always going to be partial, which beautifully avoids any dogmatism.
 However, we need to not deny that the Absolute exists.
-Increasing numbers of people are managing to embody it (see batgap.com), obviously, in a relative way, but, as far as I can see it is this that represents our destiny.
+For me this is not about claiming that I know “it”, it is about seeing clearly that our developmental trajectory is towards a wholeness, a fulfilment, a flowering at another level of being.
+Also, I see this in those who have managed to embody this “realisation” (see batgap.com), something that seems to be happening to an increasing number of people.
+Obviously, this is relative, but as far as I can see it is this that represents our destiny.

 What we need is to develop as clear a vision as possible about what society could look like, to draw people towards a new vision.
 Recently (Guardian 29/04/19) Jonnie Wolf reviewed Paul Mason’s new book about the future, and he talked about the so-called “value alignment problem” of,